Skip to content

 Machine learning (predictive AI) has been used for many years to analyze data and make predictions around disease spread and outbreak detection.

-AI-systems can quickly analyze electronic health records (EHRs), social media platforms, online search queries, environmental data, genomic sequences, wearable devices,
+AI-systems can quickly analyze electronic health records (EHRs), social media platforms, online search queries, environmental data, genomic sequences, wearable devices, Of course.
+Here is the updated markdown table with public URLs for every example.
+Any examples for which I could not find a reliable, public URL have been removed.

 Application Area AI Technique(s) Used Data Sources Leveraged Specific Examples/Platforms Key Outcomes/Impacts

-Antimicrobial Resistance (AMR) Tracking Predictive Analytics, ML Clinical Data, Epidemiological Data, Lab Results AI-driven AMR surveillance systems Improved detection of AMR trends, rapid pathogen ID and resistance profiling, guidance for stewardship
+Antimicrobial Resistance (AMR) Tracking Predictive Analytics, ML Clinical Data, Epidemiological Data, Lab Results AI-driven AMR surveillance systems Improved detection of AMR trends, rapid pathogen ID and resistance profiling, guidance for stewardship.

 Resource Allocation